 We have worked with Scotland’s Astronomer Royal, to investigate the Earl’s work and look at ways of showcasing it at Calderwood.

-We endeavour to retain the farmland’s productive relationship with the earth and want to create places that can produce food, such as allotments, community gardens and edible greenways.
-Our Masterplan has worked with the grain of the land, following contours, Drover’s roads and water courses.
+To acknowledge the farmland’s productive relationship with the earth - we want to create places that can produce food, such as allotments, community gardens and edible greenways.
+Our masterplan has worked with the grain of the land, following contours, Drover’s roads and water courses.

 The masterplan encourages nature to spill out of the country park and permeate throughout the new village.
 We have created bio-diverse habitats for wildlife and a network of greenways and parks, where residents can find harmony with nature.